Cirdans-Home/recipesforenvsciences2023/src/graphsandnetworks.md

 related to the behavior of a specie of *social birds* that nest in communal chambers.
 These contains a set of networks constructed in the following way:
-> An individual was assigned to a given nest chamber once it had been observed to enter it, irrespective of the activity car-ried out, i.e. either building the nest chamber or roosting in it.A network ‘edge’ was drawn between individuals that used the same nest chambers either for roosting or nest-building at any given time within a series of observations at the same col-ony in the same year, either together in the nest chamber atthe same time or at different times.
+> An individual was assigned to a given nest chamber once it had been observed to enter it, irrespective of the activity carried out, i.e. either building the nest chamber or roosting in it.
+A network ‘edge’ was drawn between individuals that used the same nest chambers either for roosting or nest-building at any given time within a series of observations at the same colony in the same year, either together in the nest chamber at the same time or at different times.
 These individuals werethus assumed to be associated.

-We read from the {data file}`./data/aves-wildbird-network-1.edges` the nodes, and edges of the network.
+We read from the [data file](data/aves-wildbird-network-1.edges) the nodes, and edges of the network.
 The file (that we obtained from the Network Repository {cite}`nr`) is not formatted as a CSV file, but has instead spaces to separate the data, thus we use the command `dlmread`, that generalizes the `csvread` command
 ```{code-cell} matlab
 data = dlmread('aves-wildbird-network-1.edges');
 ```
-with this we have obtained a matrix with three columsn and number of edges rows in which the first column represens the starting node, the second column the ending node, and the third one the edge weight.
+with this we have obtained a matrix with three columns and number of edges rows in which the first column represents the starting node, the second column the ending node, and the third one the edge weight.
 With this data we can build a graph
 ```{code-cell} matlab